-The Salt Lake Children’s Choir was established in the fall of 1979 in order to extend the community’s already rich musical heritage into the area of fine choral singing by children–long a highly cherished art form in many cultural centers of the world.
-Combining the inherent beauty of carefully guided young voices with the world’s outstanding vocal literature, the choir strives each year to be and increasingly worthy example of the children’s choral art and a source of rich aesthetic experiences for audience and singer alike.
+The Salt Lake Children’s Choir was established to extend the community’s already rich cultural heritage into the realm of fine choral singing by children–long a highly cherished art form in many cultural centers of the world.
+Combining the inherent beauty of carefully guided young voices with the world’s outstanding vocal literature, the choir strives each year to be an increasingly worthy example of the children’s choral art and a source of enrichment and growth for singer and audience alike.

 In October of 1979, three years after returning from Europe, Ralph B. Woodward held auditions for a formal children’s choir in Salt Lake City, with plans to help children learn to sing correctly.
 The first performance of this new ensemble, originally named The Wasatch Children, was given that December in a library auditorium.
 Subsequent concerts were given in fairly small, acoustically suitable locations, usually churches in the area.
 Finally, against the advice of some, the choir staged a major concert in Salt Lake City’s beautiful Symphony Hall (now Abravanel Hall) in June of 1983.
 Despite the earlier cautions and the transportation difficulties caused by a flood, this concert was a milestone in making the case for outstanding children’s choral singing and served to establish the choir firmly in the cultural fabric of the community.